Skip to main content

 But at the moment, some local authorities can duck potentially difficult decisions, because they are free to come up with their own methodology for calculating ‘objectively assessed need’.
 So, we are going to consult on a new standard methodology for calculating ‘objectively assessed need’, and encourage councils to plan on this basis.

-The introduction of the “standard method” for calculating local housing need in 2018 provided a clear starting point for consideration of need.
+The introduction of the “standard method” for calculating local housing need in 2018 provided a clear starting point for consideration of need, or the target that should be planned for (as distinct from the requirement that is ultimately planned for).
 Over time, however, the current standard method has become unfit for purpose.

 Fundamentally, by projecting forward past trends, household projections have resulted in artificially low projections, particularly where overcrowding and concealed households have suppressed household formation (which generally happens in the least affordable parts of the country).